liorgeren/jsoncompare/README.md

 ##Disclaimer
 This project takes the original jsoncompare and adds a few things.
 First, I wanted to use this with python 3.
 I also needed flexibility with integers.
 If an integer is say 10 off, then it's still close enough for me.
-I also used ujson instead of the builtin json module since it can offer a lot of speed.
+I also used rapidjson instead of the builtin json module since it can offer a lot of speed.

 ## Recent Changes
     Version    Comments